bootchk/solabile/pages/motorizedMobiles.md

 gather light reflected from the floor.
 This light is more uniform,
 but weaker than light from directly overhead.
-This light is never direct sun light.
+This light is never direct sunlight.